Adversarial Meta-Learning of Gamma-Minimax Estimators That Leverage Prior Knowledge: Simulations and data analyses

 \citet{Jiao2015} developed a minimax rate optimal estimator of the Shannon entropy, and we run this simulation to investigate the potential gain of computing a Gamma-minimax estimator in well-posed problems with satisfactory solutions.
 As in Section~\ref{section: simulation n new species}, we consider three sets of prior information: \begin{enumerate} \item Strongly informative: Prior mean of $\Psi(P)$ in $[4.3,4.7]$, $\geq 95\%$ probability that $\Psi(P)$ lies in $[4,5]$; \item Weakly informative: Prior mean of $\Psi(P)$ in $[4,5]$, $\geq 95\%$ probability that $\Psi(P)$ lies in $[3.5,5.5]$; \item Almost noninformative: Prior mean of $\Psi(P)$ in $[3.7,5.3]$, $\geq 95\%$ probability that $\Psi(P)$ lies in $[3,6]$. \end{enumerate}

 The architecture of our neural network estimator is almost identical to that in Section~\ref{section: simulation n new species} except that the existing estimator being used is the one proposed in \cite{Jiao2015} (referred to as the JVHW estimator), and we initialize the network to return the JVHW estimator.
 We use Algorithm~\ref{algorithm: MCMC-like} to construct $\modelspace_\ell$ and Algorithm~\ref{algorithm: convenient SGDmax} to compute a $\Gamma_\ell$-minimax estimator.
 The tuning parameters in the algorithms are identical to those used in Section~\ref{section: simulation n new species} except that, in Algorithm~\ref{algorithm: convenient SGDmax}, (i) the learning rate is $\eta=0.001$, and (ii) the number of iterations is 6,000 for $\Gamma_1$.
 We change these tuning parameters because the JVHW estimator is already minimax in terms of its convergence rate \citep{Jiao2015}, and we may need to update the estimator in a more cautious manner in Algorithm~\ref{algorithm: convenient SGDmax} to obtain any possible improvement.
+The trajectories of the estimated Bayes risks (Fig.~\ref{figure: entropy Bayes risk and risk}) all appear to approximately reach a plateau, suggesting that the obtained estimator approximately $\Gamma_1$-minimax and that our choice of a smaller learning rate and a larger number of iterations is valid.
+Because of the additional complexity of the JVHW estimator, we ran our simulations on an AWS EC2 instance \citep{AmazonEC2} with 4 vCPUs and 32 GiB of memory.
+The computation time was ten to seventeen hours, depending on the number of times the grid was enlarged.
+The longer computation time than that described in Section~\ref{section: simulation n new species} is primarily due to more iterations in SGDmax and the additional complexity of the JVHW estimator.